SpenceKonde/DxCore/README.md

 My personal opinion is that the 48-pin parts are the "sweet spot" for the DA and DB-series parts - they have the real gems of the product line - the second Type A timer, the two extra CCL LUTs, and enough pins to take full advantage of these peripherals.
 Most people can't really find something to do with a whole 64 pins in one project - short of indulging in kitchen-sink-ism just to take up pins.
 But the 27 I/O pins on the 32-pin parts can go faster than one might think (I had one project a while back where I switched to a '328PB instead of a '328P for the Rev. B, because otherwise I was 1 pin short of being able to lose the I2C backpack on the '1602 LCD, and if I did that, I could integrate the whole thing onto one PCB, and have a rigid connection between the LCD and main PCB - though I think I could just squeeze that project into a DA32).

 For the upcoming DD-series, the 28 and 32-pin parts are of questionable utility considering the existence of the more capable DA and DB parts with the same number of pins.
 With AVR Dx parts already priced like the higher-end classic tinyAVR devices, and barely twice the price of the top edge of the tinyAVR 0/1/2-series, there is a pretty narrow range of prices that the DD-series would make sense at.
-The 14-pin and 20-pin packages are far more interesting, packing Dx-level capabilities into pincounts that are normally the province of the less capable tinyAVR product line.
+The 14-pin and 20-pin packages are far more interesting, packing Dx-level capabilities intosizes and pincounts that are normally the province of the less capable tinyAVR product line.

 ## Supported Clock Speeds
 All speeds are supported across the whole 1.8V ~ 5.5V operating voltage range!